top of page

 My Dad is the best handyman, and I love to learn from him.
 One of my favorite childhood hobbies was helping him build Ikea furniture.

-I've been a homeowner for five years and know how hard it is to keep on top of everything at home, while keeping it pretty and not losing your sanity.
+• I've been a homeowner for years and know how hard it is to keep on top of everything at home, while keeping iit pretty-ish and not losing your sanity.

 You'd think putting up a picture frame would be easy peasy, until you realize you live in a 100+ year old house made of walls of horse hair plaster.
 Luckily, Tata (Polish for Dad) was only a phone call away.